 Folders allow you to group objects of the same type so you can easily manage them.
 For example, you can use folders to set permissions across objects, to set alarms across objects, and to organize objects in a meaningful way.

 A folder can contain other folders, or a group of objects of the same type: data centers, clusters, datastores, networks, virtual machines, templates, or hosts.
 For example, one folder can contain hosts and a folder containing hosts, but it cannot contain hosts and a folder containing virtual machines.

 Data center folders form a hierarchy directly under the root vCenter Server and allow users to group their data centers.
 Within each data center is one hierarchy of folders with virtual machines and templates, one with hosts and clusters, one with datastores, and one with networks.

 - The physical computer on which ESXi is installed.
 All virtual machines run on hosts or clusters.

 - A set of virtual network interface cards (virtual NICs), distributed switches or vSphere Distributed Switches, and port groups or distributed port groups that connect virtual machines to each other or to the physical network outside of the virtual data center.
+All virtual machines that connect to the same port group belong to the same network in the virtual environment, even if they are on different physical servers.
 You can monitor networks and set permissions and alarms on port groups and distributed port groups.